 My Best and Most Important Packing Tip

-When I unpack my suitcase after a trip, I print out a packing list pdf and put it inside my empty suitcase.
-I do this for each member of the family.
-Having a checklist is the easiest way to stay organized and reduce the risk of forgetting something.
+When I unpack my suitcase after a trip, I print out a fresh copy of the included packing list PDF and put it inside my empty suitcase.
+I do this for each member of the family as well.
+Having a checklist is the easiest way for everyone in the family to stay organized and reduce the risk of forgetting something.

 Get in a habit of doing this and you will be amazed at how fast you’re able to get the entire family packed.